fbpx

 by Greg Kinnear

 The Old Town of Plovdiv, Bulgaria.
 The Bulgarian city of Plovdiv was established over 8000 years ago.
-The city has survived and thrives under:
+This city has survived and thrived under:

-Ancient, ancient history and modern life are co-existing to give an astonishing city vibe and experience.
+Ancient history and modern life co-exist to give an astonishing city vibe and experience.

 A few years ago the main “Raiko Daskalov” street was converted to a walking zone.
 The street is 1750m and is the longest walking street in the world.

-The city is located approximately 150km east of the capital city, Sofia.
-Nearby is Pamporovo, a mountain ski-resort with 4 equipped gentle slopes, a ski school for beginners, and a real ski kindergarten.
+Plovdiv is located approximately 150km east of Bulgaria’s capital Sofia.
+Nearby is Pamporovo, a mountain ski resort with 4 equipped gentle slopes, a ski school for beginners, and a real ski kindergarten.
 Definitely worth visiting.

 Behind a bend of the Maenam, the entire town of Bangkok appeared in sight.
 I do not believe that there is a sight in the world more magnificent or more striking.
 This Asiatic Venice…